Nonprofit Statement of Activities | A Comprehensive Guide

 When your statement of activities is complete, it will look something like this:

-The numbers for your statement of activities are pulled from the organization’s chart of accounts, and the net assets are calculated using those numbers after they’re put into the statement itself.
+The numbers for your statement of activities are pulled from your organization’s chart of accounts, and the net assets are calculated using those numbers after they’re put into the income statement itself.
 Therefore, you need to make sure that your accounting system is well organized from start to finish, or else you may have errors in your statement.

 While for-profits need to compile a profit and loss statement along with their income statement, nonprofits can skip that step because they’re not operating for profit.
 The statement of activities is simply to show how the organization is using its revenue and expenses to support its mission.

-Nonprofit Statement of Financial Activities Template
+NonProfit Statement of Activities Template.

 When you examine your nonprofit statement of activities, it should be clear that the line items in the statement match up with those in your organization’s budget.
 This allows your organization to make sure you’re on track with your budgeted regular expenses.